-The program is suitable for IT professionals and software developers who want to explore how DevOps and continous delivery practices are shaping modern IT organizations.
+The program is suitable for IT professionals and software developers who want to explore how DevOps and continuous delivery practices are shaping modern IT organizations.
 Applicants should have a minimum of two years of professional software development experience.
 Experience with Java is assumed, although this program does not require significant Java development.

 The DevOpsProgram is catalogued as a non-credit course of DePaul University.
 A certificate of completion from DePaul University is awarded to those who successfully complete the program's requirements.
 Program requirements include reading, case studies, group discussions, and projects.
 No midterm or final exams are conducted.

 The DevOps Program is a graded course.
-A final grade letter as well as DePaul transcript (upon request) will be available upon program completion.
+A final grade letter as well as a DePaul transcript (upon request) will be available upon program completion.